Francisco Merry y Colom: Personal life

 He died in Rome on 4 January 1900.
-His daughter María del Carmen Merry y López de la Torre Ayllón succeeded him as Countess of Benomar.
+His daughter succeeded him as Countess of Benomar.

+Legacy

 While informed of a Euro-centric worldview, his diaries about his experience in 1863 (edited in 1984 in Madrid under the title Mi embajada extraordinaria a Marruecos en 1863) constitutes a source of great historiographical value both for the understanding of the Hispano–Moroccan relations and for observations on geographical, demographic, social, economic, cultural and political features of the country.